ioBroker/ioBroker.js-controller/docs/en/dev/adapterpublish.md

 The `published` date represents the date of the first publication and should not be changed.

-## Administration of adapter versions
+## Management of adapter versions
-The current version number of the adapter is specified both in the io-package.json and in the package.json.
-The two details must match.
+The current version number of the adapter is given in both the io-package.json and the package.json.
+The two specifications must match.
 The version number is separated into three parts by two dots.

 ```json
 "version": "1.7.6"
 ```

-The first part (from left to right) represents the `Major Part`, the second part the `minor` Part and the last the `micro` Part.
+The first part (from left to right) represents `Major Part`, the second part represents `minor` Part and the last part shows `micro` Part.
 The version numbers should be increased according to the following list:

 - **micro** Only bugs were fixed
 - **minor** Features have been added, but the version is compatible with previous versions
-- **major** Big changes, through which, the backward compatibility to old version is no longer given
+- **major** Major changes that make backward compatibility with the old version no longer possible

 The `news` attribute should also be maintained in the io-package.json.
-This allows users to install any listed version (assuming that it has been released on npm) through the admin interface.
+This enables users to install any version listed (provided that it has been published on npm) via the admin interface.
-Here the version number as well as the changes should be deposited.
-The changes can be documented for any supported language, at least in English.
+The version number and the changes should be stored here.
+The changes can be documented for each supported language, at least in English.

 Example: